pga03/extension-chrome-windows/README.md

 native host and extension can pass messages between themselves in both directions.

+The popup.html and popup.js files do a preliminary check to see if the native host is connectable.
+If it isn't, it redirects Chrome to the error.html page

 ###How do I install it?
 The installation for the extension is fairly straightforward.
 Simply turn on developer tools in chrome://extensions and load the unpacked app.